6th Army (Wehrmacht)

+The 6th Army was reformed in March 1943, and participated in fighting in Ukraine and later Romania, before being almost completely destroyed in the Second Jassy-Kishinev Offensive in August 1944.
+Following this it would fight in Hungary, attempting to relieve Budapest, and subsequently retreating into Austria in the Spring of 1945.
+6th Army surrendered to US Army forces on 9 May 1945.

 Western campaigns

-Originally numbered as the 10th Army, this Army formed on 10 October 1939 with General Walther von Reichenau in command.
-Its primary mission was to guard the western defenses of Germany against British and French attacks during the Polish campaign.
+The 6th Army was formed on 10 October 1939 with General Walther von Reichenau in command through the redesignation of the 10th Army that had fought during the Invasion of Poland.

 During the invasion of the Low Countries the 6th Army saw active service linking up with paratroopers and destroying fortifications at Eben Emael, Liège, and Namur during the Battle of Belgium.
 The 6th Army was then involved in the breakthrough of the Paris defences on 12 June 1940, before acting as a northern flank for German forces along the Normandy coast during the closing stages of the Battle of France.

-War against the Soviet Union
+Eastern Front, 1941–43

 The 6th Army took part in Operation Barbarossa as the spearhead of Army Group South.
 Reichenau died in an aircraft accident while being transported to a hospital after a heart attack in January 1942.
 He was succeeded by his former chief of staff, General Friedrich Paulus.
 Paulus led the 6th Army to a major victory at the Second Battle of Kharkov during the spring of 1942.

+Case Blue

+On 28 June 1942, Army Group South launched Case Blue, the German Army's summer offensive into southern Russia.
+The goals of the operation were to secure both the oil fields at Baku, Azerbaijan, and the city of Stalingrad on the river Volga to protect the forces advancing into the Caucasus.